 Kobo Clara HD review: design

-It's hard to fault the design of the Kobo Clara HD: it's a compact, well-built, lightweight gadget that's easy to use with one hand or two.
+Compared to the Kobo Libra H20 and Kobo Nia, It's hard to fault the design of the Kobo Clara HD: it's a compact, well-built, lightweight gadget that's easy to use with one hand or two.
 It's all black plastic, with a nicely textured back, and a 6-inch screen that's easy to read in any lighting (the backlighting controls help with this).
 You can buy (more expensive) eReaders with physical buttons at the side for turning pages, which you may prefer – we're happy just to tap the sides of the display and save on the extra bulk.

-What you don't get with the Kobo Clara HD is any choice of colours – it's black all the way.
+What you don't get with the Kobo Clara HD is any choice of colors – it's black all the way.
 If you want a different shade you need to buy one of the £24.99 SleepCover covers, which come in red and blue as well as black (and double as stands).
-We're not sure many people will see the limited colour choice as a dealbreaker for this eReader, but it's perhaps worth pointing out that the Kindle Paperwhite comes in four different shades.
+We're not sure many people will see the limited color choice as a dealbreaker for this eReader, but it's perhaps worth pointing out that the Kindle Paperwhite comes in four different shades.

 In terms of finish and weight, Kobo has got this just right.
 It tips the scales at just 166 grams or 5.9 ounces, and that makes it barely noticeable when you're carrying it around, either in your hand or a bag.
 At the same time it's a sturdy gadget, with very little in the way of flex if you try and bend it.